ethereum/EIPs/EIPS/eip-meta-hardfork-meta.md

 While the specification process for the execution and consensus layers differ, there is value in having a single, harmonized, list of EIPs included in each upgrade, and for the lists for both layers to be part of the same repository.

-Re-introducing Hardfork Meta EIPs enables this, and allows for deduplication in cases where an EIP affects both the execution and consensus layer of Ethereum.
+Re-introducing Hardfork Meta EIPs enables this, and allows for de-duplication in cases where an EIP affects both the execution and consensus layer of Ethereum.
 This EIP covers the upgrades which did not use a Hardfork Meta EIP.

 ## Backwards Compatibility